TJQKAs/right_numbers/readme.md

 Right numbers
 ==============
-The simple numeric generator with math analysis which helps you to join lottery (6/49, 7/35 and so on).
+The simple numeric generator with math analysis which helps you to join a lottery (6/49, 7/35 and so on).
 Just go to www.rignum.com , read disclaimer and use it.